danBhentschel/techio-practical-linq/markdowns/03_LinqConcepts/02_query_syntax.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
-# LINQ Concepts: Query syntax
+# LINQ Concepts - Query syntax

 There are two different syntax paradigms for accessing LINQ functionality: **query syntax** and **method syntax**.